-Shrove Tuesday, 'Fettisdagen' is not until early March but semlor are already on the menu in several spots in New York.
+Shrove Tuesday, 'Fettisdagen' is on February 17 but semlor are already on the menu in several spots in New York.

 Semlor or fastlagsbullar (or laskiaspulla in Finnish and fastelavnsbolle in Danish and Norwegian) are the names of the traditional pastry associated with Lent (especially Shrove Tuesday, March 4) in Sweden and the rest of Scandinavia.
 It consists of a sweet, cardamom-spiced bun with its top cut off, the insides scooped out and then re-filled with the scooped-out bread crumbs, milk and almond paste (Finns sometimes fill it with raspberry jam rather than almond paste) and topped with whipped cream.
 Historically, one ate the semla because it was permissible to eat bread during Lent but the good stuff (the filling) was not allowed and thus cleverly “hidden” in the hollow inside the bun.
 Anyway, these days “semlor” are available way before Lent, and there’s nothing to hide.
 In New York they are already available at FIKA - FIKA, NY